Endangered Species Awareness Poster

 - Parents or teachers may assist young children with writing down the message on their poster, but the message must be the child’s own thoughts.

 Complete an entry form and attach it to the back of the original artwork with a paperclip.
-We prefer artwork to be packed and wrapped flat to alleviate wrinkles and keep artwork looking its best.
+Artwork that is packed and wrapped flat helps alleviate wrinkles and keeps it looking the best.

 Send your posters and entry form to the following address: